HugoBlox/theme-academic-cv/content/en/snow/index.md

 ![Current snow status at Malga Losch](https://www.arpa.veneto.it/bollettini/meteo/h24/img00/Graf_390_LIVNEVE.jpg)

 The Scarpa--Gurekian hut is placed nearby the Malga, and has a beautiful webcam pointing N-E towards the Agordo Valley.
 It is also a very good indicator of the current amount of snow.
-This is the last image taken today:
+This is the last image taken:

 ![Scarpa hut webcam](https://www.rifuginrete.com/rifugio/scarpa/webcam/cam.jpg)